University of Colorado Hospital and Anschutz Medical Campus

-UCH is located on the Anschutz Medical Campus of the University of Colorado Denver at 12605 East 16th Ave, in Aurora.
-Thecampus is home to most of the hospital's services, the University of Colorado School of Medicine as well as its schools of Public Health, Nursing, Pharmacy and Dentistry.
-It is in the heart of a bold new health care city.
-Soon, the University of Colorado School of Medicine Anschutz Medical Campus will be one of the largest geographic medical centers in the world.
+University of Colorado Hospital (UCH) is a nationally recognized teaching hospital located on the Anschutz Medical Campus in Aurora, Colorado.
+The campus is home to most of the hospital's services with a 678-bed quaternary care hospital, the University of Colorado School of Medicine as well as its schools of Public Health, Nursing, Pharmacy and Dentistry.
+The hospital is in the heart of a bold new health care city and the growing medical campus will soon be one of the largest geographic medical centers in the nation.

-In addition to the The University of Colorado Hospital, the campus is home to the Anschutz Outpatient Pavilion, the Rocky Mountain Lion's Eye Institute, the University of Colorado Cancer Center, the Center for Dependency, Addiction, and Rehabilitation (CeDAR), and many other affiliated Anschutz Medical Campus services.
-The University of Colorado Hospital is a 400+ bed hospital that houses the cancer center, a burn unit, a transplantation center, and many other specialized medical and surgical programs.
+In addition to University Hospital, the campus is home to the Anschutz Outpatient Pavilion, Rocky Mountain Lions Eye Institute, University of Colorado Cancer Center, Marcus Institute for Brain Health, the Center for Dependency, Addiction, and Rehabilitation (CeDAR), Rocky Mountain Regional VA Medical Center, and Children's Hospital of Colorado.

 The University of Colorado, a level I trauma center, has consistently been ranked the #1 hospital in Colorado and is nationally ranked in 9 sub-specialties, including Neurology, by U.S. News and World Report.